 - A comprehensive CV.

 If the preliminary doctoral proposal is acceptable and you are selected to the second phase of the selection process, you will be invited to register for the Advanced Research Methodology module at TSB.
 This is an online module that will guide you in preparing your comprehensive proposal.

-Note: You can apply to be exempted from this module if you have successfully completed a full master’s dissertation or doctoral theses, or by providing proof that you were exposed to research methodology learning with the same outcomes and at the same level as that of the module.
+Note: You can apply to be exempted from this module if you have successfully completed a full master’s dissertation or doctoral theses, or by providing proof that you were exposed to research methodology learning with the same outcomes and at the same level as that of this module.